'My son was talented and bright' Mother grieving over only son's tragic murder at gas station

 Eight days prior, Zambrana had walked his mother down the aisle.

-“It meant everything to me, it really did.
-He was a good boy; he loved me and I love him,” she said.
+"It meant everything to me, it really did.
+He was a good boy; he loved me, and I love him," she said.

 Tuesday morning, police said a suspect was taken into custody in connection with two homicides that happened Monday.